COVID-19: Essential travel explained

 With measures and restrictions changing almost every day, it’s important to always stay informed on the latest travel advice in each country.
 At TravelPerk, we believe that informed travel is safe travel.
 Companies and business travelers need to have all of the latest travel information related to healthcare so that they can make an informed decision when making travel plans.

-That’s why we created —an open API that sends verified travel information, including travel warnings, restrictions, and requirements, to travelers.
+That’s why we created TravelSafe API—an open API that sends verified travel information, including travel warnings, restrictions, and requirements, to travelers.
+It’s really easy to do!
 Through a simple integration into your own product, TravelSafe API enables you to give your customers access to real-time travel safety updates.
 Now, customers can receive all of this information straight from your website.
 There's no need to divert them to external pages to obtain this information!
 Your platform becomes a one-stop-shop for all of their needs.

-We also created built straight into our own platform.
+We also created TravelCare, a risk management solution built straight into our own platform.
 It allows our customers to get all of the information, visibility, and support they need to navigate this new travel environment safely.
 It keeps them informed before booking and updates them both before and during their trip.

 The days of opening a thousand tabs and monitoring social media to find the latest travel safety information are gone.
 With our solutions, you can rest easy in the knowledge that you and your travelers are fully in the know, and prepared for their next trip.